kacieh80/grocery-checkout/README.md

 - `pip3 install requierments.txt`
 - `python3 grocery.py input_files/test.txt`

 This runs the appliction and prints out the results.
 You can use any file in the `input_files` folder.
 You can run the tests with `python3 -m unittest`.
+Below is the problem statement, I did not write this problem, I am unsure who to credit, if you recognize this, please send me an email.

 ## Quick Read